 Surgent – The real-time algorithm is constantly adapting to the student’s progress, while also considering real CPA Exam content weighting.
-Unique study recommendations are presented via the Daily Surge, where a student can choose to answer multiple choice questions, watch bite-sized video lectures, review reading materials, or practice simulation questions.
+Unique study recommendations are presented via the Daily Surge, where a student can choose to answer multiple-choice questions (MCQs), watch bite-sized video lectures, review reading materials, or practice simulation questions.
 A student’s ReadySCORE is also continually updated to reflect any changes in progress.
 As the ReadySCORE improves throughout the review course, students get an accurate reflection of what their actual exam score would be in real-time.

 Roger – The technology is based on targeted recommendations that compare a CPA Exam candidate’s progress and scores with other successful candidates who have passed the exam.
 Targets that update throughout the course allow students to see how they compare to successful CPA candidates.
 The technology mines a candidate’s data to see which and how many practice questions they need to be presented with in order to hit pass rate targets, providing a more individualized experience.
 It is then recommended that candidates watch video lectures or take an Adaptive Smart Quiz.
 Once a candidate hits target scores, she can move onto the next section.